 Those who are new to luxury cars and premium brands are often shocked to find that it's easy to add tens of thousands of dollars to the bottom-line sticker price—often just to get some of the features that you might assume to be included in a luxury model.

-At the base level, for a starting price of ($38,950), the 2015 Genesis 3.8 includes power front seats (with height adjustment only for the driver), telescopic steering-wheel adjustment, rain-sensing wipers, steering-wheel paddle shifters, a rearview camera system, an eight-inch touch screen with navigation, Blue Link telematics services, Bluetooth hands-free calling and audio streaming, SiriusXM Travel Link, HD Radio, and a 4.3-inch display as part of the instrument cluster.
+At the base level, for a starting price of ($39,700), the 2016 Genesis 3.8 includes power front seats (with height adjustment only for the driver), telescopic steering-wheel adjustment, rain-sensing wipers, steering-wheel paddle shifters, a rearview camera system, an 8-inch touch screen with navigation, Blue Link telematics services, Bluetooth hands-free calling and audio streaming, SiriusXM Travel Link, HD Radio, and a 4.3-inch display as part of the instrument cluster.
 All-wheel-drive models slot in at just $2,500 more and include heated rear seats, a heated steering wheel, and headlamp washers, too.

 Genesis 5.0 (V-8) models start with all that as standard, and add LED fog lamps, larger 19-inch wheels, quad exhaust tips, illuminated door sill plates, and matte-finish wood and aluminum trim.

 On either 3.8 (V-6) or 5.0 (V-8) models, the Ultimate package adds a climate-control CO2 sensor, a power trunklid (with a neat proximity-sensing activation that doesn't require waving your foot), premium navigation with an upgraded display, the head-up display, Lexicon 17-speaker audio, and for the 3.8, the matte-finish wood and aluminum trim.

 At the top of the lineup, the 5.0 Ultimate costs $55,700.